Passover DinnerHappy PassoverHappy PassoverPeasach

 Cleaning The House

-The first big task is to clean the house thoroughly before Passover begins.
-Remove all traces of prohibited food, called chametz (any leavened products such as grains, bread, cereal, vinegar and cornstarch).
-Brush the last crumbs into a disposal bag with a feather or a palm branch, saying, "All leaven I have not seen or removed or that I don't know about is hereby null and void and ownerless as the dust of the earth."
-Thereafter, you need to burn the chametz.
-You can also store chametz in a remote, sealed-off part of the house or "sell" it to a non-Jewish friend, to be redeemed after Passover.
+Passover preparations begin with thorough cleaning of the house.
+This not a simple task as the observant should get rid of all traces of prohibited food, called chametz (any leavened products such as grains, bread, cereal, vinegar and cornstarch) from the house.
+Brushing up the last crumbs into a disposal bag with a feather or a palm branch, one should say, "All leaven I have not seen or removed or that I don't know about is hereby null and void and ownerless as the dust of the earth."
+One should then burn off all the chametz collected from the house.
+If you don't want to burn the chametz, you may store it in a remote, sealed-off part of the house or give it to a non-Jewish friend to keep in his custody and redeem them after Passover.

 Fasting